 The close functional linkage between compliance with Federal regulations and with Federal reporting and recordkeeping requirements suggests it is important to coordinate these legislative initiatives designed to assist small businesses.
 It is also the reason that the development, in particular, of the list of compliance assistance resources available to small businesses should be viewed in the context of the recommendations being developed by the Small Business Paperwork Relief Task Force.
 The list of compliance assistance resources describes what is now available at the Federal agencies.
-The Task Force is developing recommendations, for example, on how to develop an interactive Governmentwide Internet program to identify applicable information collections and facilitate compliance.
-In other words, the Task Force is trying to develop recommendations to improve and more closely link the existing assistance resources through the use of information technology.
+The Task Force has developed recommendations to improve and more closely link the existing assistance resources through the use of information technology.